Automating Production for Brand Assets

 Key Visuals for Streaming Services

-At the Premium Gruppe, I’m currently designing and building an automation platform that connects brand design, production and distribution into one coherent workflow.
-The goal is straightforward: make high-quality brand assets for streaming platforms faster, more reliable, and easier to scale — without losing craft or consistency.
+For Premium Gruppe I built an automation platform that connects brand design, production and distribution into one coherent workflow.
+The goal is straightforward: make high-quality brand assets for streaming platforms faster, more reliable, and easier to scale.

 This project lives exactly where my work tends to end up: between brand design, automation and real-world production pressure.